Stevecool023/S.cool-System_engineering_and_Devops/regular_expressions/README.md

 Backreference/re-use a captured group within a regex pattern.\
 Extract parts of a word using capturing groups.\
 Use capture groups to extract parts of a word or group of digits.\
-Group parts of a pattern without capturing.
+Group parts of a pattern without capturing.\
+Implementing positive lookbehind and negative lookbehind as well as positive lookahead and negative lookahead.

 Stephen@Karanja.